7 ways to reduce your tax liability

 When you buy a government bond, you’ll receive the amount of money you invested plus some interest on top once the bond has reached its maturity day — the date at which the bond has repaid in full.

-When you buy a municipal bond, you’re effectively lending money to the government so that it can finance its day-to-day activities, and many of these bonds are tax-exempt.
+When you buy a municipal bond, you’re effectively lending money to the government so that it can finance its day-to-day activities.

-Capital Gains Tax is a tax on assets that you have sold for a profit.
+Capital gains tax is a tax on assets that you have sold for a profit.

-But while Capital Gains Tax can be an unwelcome hit to your finances, there are ways to make it work for you.
+While capital gains tax can be an unwelcome hit to your finances, there are ways to make it work for you.

 6. Claim tax credits